allegheny-college-cmpsc-100-fall-2023/vpython-local-sandbox/README.md

     <img src = 'assets/copy_thumbnail.png' width = "300px" />

-4. Note that because you don't own this repo, you can only change it locally unless you make a PR.
-If you want to push to the remote, talk to professor.
+4. You can do whatever you want in this repo!
+It is yours for experimentation.